 and devices necessary to download your images from camera to laptop.

-To reserve your spot, Click Here (then click 'add to cart' to pay your $250 deposit to reserve your slot)
+To reserve your spot, Click Here (then click 'add to cart' to pay your registration fee to reserve your slot)

 Workshop Cancellation Policy